peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 Teams of senior engineers bring their experience with them.
 They also operate quite autonomously.
-This has the inevitable result of a heterogeneous mix of designs, implementations, and support tooling—including monitoring.
+This has the inevitable result of a heterogeneous mix of designs, implementations, and support tooling&mdash;including monitoring.

 Our monitoring universe grew organically, and organic growth of software tends to be append-only.
 Initially ad-hoc dashboards, proving their value through the